 Double Chocolate Oatmeal Chocolate Chip Cookies

-- 1 cup (2 sticks, 8 ounces) butter, softened to room temperature
+- 1 cup (227 g) salted butter, softened to room temperature

 - 1 teaspoon vanilla extract